 Although the teacher is the key problem solver when responding to minor behaviours, they collaborate, and share creative strategies, with colleagues.
 Teachers respond to minor behaviours using best practices that include reminders of expectations, re-directing to learning and re-teaching behaviours.
 Appendix A includes a summary of practices that may be utilised.

-The positive, support strategies currently in place for responding to unproductive behaviours at our school can be classified under the three evidence-based approaches and include:
+The positive, support strategies currently in place for responding to unproductive behaviours at our school can be classified under the three evidence-based approaches recommended in BCE SBS policy and procedures, and include: